Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-2

-\begin{lemma} CCMSP-$2^+$ is NP-hard. \end{lemma} \begin{proof} For the computational hardness of CCMSP-$2^+$, the following discussion is to show that any instance of the Two-way Balanced Partition problem can be reduced to an instance of CCMSP-$2^+$ that considers even many jobs, and any instance of CCMSP-$2^+$ that considers odd many jobs can be solved in polynomial-time.
+\begin{proof} For the computational hardness of CCMSP-$2^+$, the following discussion is to show that any instance of the Two-way Balanced Partition problem can be reduced to an instance of CCMSP-$2^+$ that has an even number of jobs, and any instance of CCMSP-$2^+$ that has an odd number of jobs can be solved in polynomial-time.

-{\bf Case 1.} The instances of CCMSP-$2^+$ that consider odd many jobs.
+{\bf Case 1.} The instances of CCMSP-$2^+$ that consider odd number of jobs.